Clutch-254/Kenyan-Health-Facilities-Pipeline/README.md

 2.  **Data Preprocessing (`data_processing.py`):** Next, we clean up the data.
 This involves removing unnecessary columns, filling in missing values, and converting some columns to a more useful format.
 3.  **Feature Engineering (`feature_engineering.py`):** We then create features that can be used by a machine learning model.
 In this case, we're using one-hot encoding to convert categorical variables into a numerical format.
 4.  **Model Training (`model_training.py`):** Finally, we train a machine learning model on our processed data.

+## Data Quality and Validation

+To ensure the quality and integrity of the data, the pipeline now includes:

+*   **Schema Validation:** `pandera` is used to validate the data against a predefined schema.
+This checks for correct data types, non-null values, and ensures that the `Code` column (MFL Code) is unique for each facility.
+*   **Automated Data Profiling:** `ydata-profiling` is used to generate a detailed data profile report.
+This report provides a comprehensive overview of the dataset, including descriptive statistics, distributions, and correlations.
+The report is saved as `reports/health_facilities_profile.html`.

 ##  The Model